wennewman/wecipes/src/recipes/gingerFluff/gingerFluff.md

 date: "2020-08-08"
 categories: "afternoon-tea"
 credit: "Wen"
 description: "I just fail every time I make this.
 I think it worked once; all the sponge planets aligned and I still have no idea what I did differently.
-Serioulsy when it works though, this is my most fav cake of all time."
+Serioulsy when it works though, this is my most fav cake of all time"
 ---
 ![Ginger sponge cake](./gingerFluff.png)